PatrickJHess/Vol-3-Chap-1/Chapter_Highlights.md

 **Interacting with Jupyter Notebooks**

-The Jupyter noteb0oks can be viewed just as you are viewing this page; however, they offer deeper interactive capabilities.
+The Jupyter notebooks can be viewed just as you are viewing this page; however, they offer deeper interactive capabilities.
 For example the upper-right corner of *Calculating And Graphing The Term Structure Of Interest Rates* shows icons for launching and downloading the notebook.
 Downloading needs no elaboration.
 The launch icon offers three options:

 * **Binder:**
     * Launches in a new browser tab, typically within a minute.